vb-banners/html2pug/README.md

 # SVG to PUG Converter (Beta)

 A real-time online converter that transforms SVG code into PUG (formerly Jade) template syntax.
 Built with React and TypeScript, featuring Monaco Editor with live bidirectional conversion, multi-file support, and advanced SVG optimization.
-Version 0.4.0 introduces a Live Preview pane, in-editor color highlighting, and completes the rebranding to "SVG to PUG".
+Version 0.4.1 adds the **Remove SVG Parent** toggle alongside the Live Preview pane and in-editor color highlighting introduced in 0.4.0.

 ## 🌟 Features